IdeaCraftersHQ/RouteLLM/README.md

 - Trained routers are provided out of the box, which we have shown to **reduce costs by up to 85%** while maintaining **95% GPT-4 performance** on widely-used benchmarks like MT Bench.
 - Benchmarks also demonstrate that these routers achieve the same performance as commercial offerings while being **>40% cheaper**.
 - Easily extend the framework to include new routers and compare the performance of routers across multiple benchmarks.
+- **NEW**: Intent-based routing middleware that allows you to route queries to specialized models based on detected intents.

 ## Installation